SeqWare/public-workflows/DEWrapperWorkflow/README.md

 ### Worker Host Docker Setup

 In order to get this running, you will need to setup Docker on your worker host(s).
-It is recommended that you do this on an Amazon host with a 100GB root disk (one good choice is ami-9a562df2, this should be an Ubuntu 14.04 image if you use another AMI).
-We used a m3.xlarge:
+It is recommended that you do this on an Amazon host with a 1024GB root disk (one good choice is ami-9a562df2, this should be an Ubuntu 14.04 image if you use another AMI).
+Alternatively, you can use a smaller root disk (say 20G) and then mount an encrypted 1024GB volume on /datastore so analysis is encrypted.
+We used a r3.8xlarge which has 32 cores and 256G of RAM which is probably too much.
+A min of 64G is recommended for this workflow so, ideally, you would have 32 cores and 64-128G or RAM:

         curl -sSL https://get.docker.com/ | sudo sh
         sudo usermod -aG docker ubuntu